istio-ecosystem/sail-operator/enhancements/SEP1-enhancement-process.md

 ## Alternatives Considered

 * Using GDocs for storage - good for collaboration and search but hard to "lock down" a document once it has been approved.
-Also there's a disconnect between the code and the documents
+Also, there's a disconnect between the code and the documents
-* ad-hoc meetings and slack discussions - this is what we've done up until now but it's not community-friendly and hard to do across time zones
+* ad-hoc meetings and Slack discussions - this is what we've done up until now but it's not community-friendly and hard to do across time zones

 ## Implementation Plan